Teucer: Myths

 During the Trojan War, Teucer was mainly a great archer, who loosed his shafts from behind the giant shield of his half-brother Ajax the Great.
 When Hector was driving the Achaeans back toward their ships, Teucer gave the Argives some success by killing many of the charging Trojans, including Hector's charioteer, Archeptolemus son of Iphitos.
 However, every time he shot an arrow at Hector, Apollo, the protector of the Trojans, would foil the shot.
 At one point in his rage at Teucer's success, Hector picked up a huge rock and flung it at him.
-The rock injured Teucer, so that he retired from the fighting for a certain period of time.
+The rock injured Teucer, so that he retired from the fighting for a time.
 He took up a spear to fight in the war after his bow was broken by Zeus.
 He once again challenged Hector, and narrowly avoided the path of Hector's flying javelin in the ensuing battle.
 He was also one of the Danaans to enter the Trojan Horse.
 In total, Teucer slew thirty Trojans during the war; of those Homer mentions Aretaon, Orsilochus, Ormenus, Ophelestes, Daetor, Chromius, Lycophontes, Amopaon, Melanippus, Prothoon and Periphetes, as well as the aforementioned Archeptolemus.
 He also wounded Glaucus, son of Hippolochus.

 After Ajax's suicide, Teucer guarded the body to make sure it was buried, insulting Menelaus and Agamemnon when they tried to stop the burial.
-Finally Odysseus persuaded Agamemnon to let the burial happen.
+Finally, Odysseus persuaded Agamemnon to let the burial happen.
 Because of his half-brother's suicide, Teucer stood trial before his father, where he was found guilty of negligence for not bringing his dead half-brother's body or his arms back with him.
-He was disowned by his father, wasn't allowed back on Salamis Island, and set out to find a new home.
+He was disowned by his father, was not allowed back on Salamis Island, and set out to find a new home.
 His departing words were introduced in the seventh ode of the first book of the Roman poet Horace's Odes, in which he exhorts his companions "nil desperandum", "do not despair", and announces "cras ingens iterabimus aequor", "tomorrow we shall set out upon the vast ocean".
 This speech has been given a wider applicability in relation to the theme of voyages of discovery, also found in the Ulysses of Tennyson.